DanielSaska/datlas/docs/python-library-start.md

 pip install -r datlas/requirements.txt mkdir -p data/noise pickles
 ```
+We have also created some directories. `data/noise` is where we will store our data and `pickles` is where the library will store intermediary pickle files.

 ## Generate some data
 First we need some data.
 For now, lets generate some gaussian noise:
 ```python